 If you want to assess the impact of social ads on a product that has a three-week customer journey, don’t run your test for two weeks…

-One of my favorite debates is whether paid search on branded keywords makes any sense.
+One of my favourite debates is whether paid search on branded keywords makes any sense.
 Some swear by it, saying the cost is minimal, others switch it off straight away saying it wastes money.

-I tend to favour the latter, but it is always a case by case story.
+I tend to favour the latter, but it is always a case-by-case story.

 The easiest way to find out?
 Switch off the branded search campaigns.
 See what happens to your organic sales.

 4/ Media Mix Modelling

 Media mix modelling has been around for decades to assess the impact of offline media on sales.

 In a nutshell, it is basically using multilinear regression to assess whether certain channels or media have an impact on sales.

 For example, this method allows us to spot that TV ads have an impact on sales, regardless of whether the sale happened through a paid search ad as a final touchpoint.